Nishant-dot-coder/ReadImagine.in/README.md

-# ReadImagine.in
+# Scholar Stuffs
-ReadImagine is a website which provides You the Previous Year Questions of JUT(Jharkhand University of Technology).
+Scholar Stuffs is a website which provides You the Previous Year Questions and Syllabus of JUT(Jharkhand University of Technology).